 For the activity, students will review two images.
 Using the chart on the worksheet, they will list as many items as they can think of based on the photos.
 These items can be visible (like a table) or invisible (like air).
 There are six columns that list the various categories of resources that the items might represent.
 Students will write an X in the columns that each item matches.
 There is an answer key for this worksheet that lists items with the accompanying X’s for reference.
 For instance, for the item of water, students should place an X in the renewable, inorganic, and non-metallic columns.

 The practice worksheet requires students to read a passage about nonrenewable resources.
 There are 20 blanks throughout the passage and a word bank with 20 terms.
 Students must fill in the blanks using the options in the word bank.

 NATURAL RESOURCES HOMEWORK ASSIGNMENT

-There are two sections on the homework assignment.
+There are two sections of the homework assignment.
 The first section requires students to match definitions with their correct terms.
-There are 10 definitions and 10 corresponding terms in a word bank.
+There are 10 definitions and 10 corresponding terms listed in a word bank.
 For the second section, students must look at three subsections of resources.
 They will mark items in the first section as renewable (R) or nonrenewable (N).
 Next, they will mark items in the second section as either organic (O) or inorganic (I).
 Finally, they will mark whether items in the last section are metallic (M) or nonmetallic (N).